-Known for their innovative programming, unique arrangements of classical repertoire, and collaborative approach, chamber music ensemble collectif9 offers a chamber music workshop in which musicians are asked to share their stage experience as well as their unique vision of the practice of chamber music.
+Known for their innovative programming, unique arrangements of classical repertoire, and collaborative approach, chamber music ensemble collectif9 offers a session in which the musicians of the group share their stage experience as well as their unique vision of the practice of chamber music.

-This workshop offers young musicians a multifaceted approach in designing and working on inspiring concert programs, in hopes of engaging with audiences, and creating powerful experiences with fellow musicians.
+This session provides young musicians with multi-facetted experience to create and work on inspiring concert programmes, to engage audiences, and to create powerful experiences with fellow musicians.

 Students will participate in:

-- Presentations and workshops that explore topics essential to today’s chamber music concerts, such as programming, staging, stage presence and communication, as well as collaboration among musicians and artists.
+- Workshops that explore topics integral to the presentation of chamber music concerts today, such as programming, staging, stage presence and communication, and collaboration among musicians and other artists.

-Known for their innovative programming and unique arrangements of classical repertoire, Juno-nominated Montreal string ensemble collectif9 performs “with an infectious energy and vigour that grabs an audience’s attention” (The WholeNote).
+Two-time Juno-nominated Montreal string ensemble collectif9 is known for their innovative programming and unique arrangements of classical repertoire.
 Since their 2011 debut, collectif9 has performed numerous concerts across North America, Europe, and Asia.
-As performers of classical and contemporary music, the ensemble combines the power of an orchestra with the agility of a chamber ensemble.
-The collectif9 ensemble operates on the premise that a change of context can influence communication and experience.
+As performers of classical and contemporary music, the ensemble combines the power of an orchestra with the agility of a chamber ensemble. collectif9 operates on the premise that a change of context can influence communication and experience.

 collectif9 presents several new programmes every season in Montréal, Canada, and their national and international touring schedule includes performances in chamber music series, festivals, universities, and more.
 Highlights include concerts in the Festival de Música de Morelia (Mexico), La Folle journée de Nantes (France), Festival de Lanaudière (Québec), Shenzhen Concert Hall (China), and Sound Unbound (Barbican Centre, London).
 The ensemble continues to explore new repertoire and new artistic partnerships with composers, video artists, poets, lighting designers, and other inspired collaborators, to create multidisciplinary projects that come to life in acoustic or amplified settings.